wendazhou/finufft/docs/dev/spreader.md

 This operation rasterizes the given array of non-uniform points into an appropriately sized and padded subgrid by evaluating the kernel at the non-uniform points.
 This function implements the main computational loop of the spreading procedure.
+Note that for best efficiency, this function may request the data to be padded and aligned to specific multiples,
+including:
+1. Ensuring sufficient padding on the sides of the offset grid
+2. Ensuring that the number of non-uniform points is divisible by a given factor

 The function has the following signature:
 ```c++